iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 Before discussing the Heapsort algorithm, we have to introduce a new data structure called _binary heap_ or simply called _heap_.

 :::info Heap
-The heap is an array of object that we can view as a nearly perfect binary tree (or we can call it a _complete_ binary tree).
+The heap is an array of objects that we can view as a nearly perfect binary tree (or we can call it a _complete_ binary tree).
 :::

 > A perfect binary tree is a full binary tree which **all** leaf nodes are at the same level.
 Complete binary trees are nearly perfect **except** the last level and all the leaves at the last level are packed towards the left.